line72/usbmdistros/website/content/products/abaroth-emissary_of_the_void.md

 ---
+actualPrice: $7.00
-title: "Abaroth - Emissary Of The Void"
+album: Emissary Of The Void
-date: 2021-06-13T12:22:21
-draft: false
-artist: "Abaroth"
+artist: Abaroth
-album: "Emissary Of The Void"
 categories:
 - Tape
+date: '2021-06-26T15:16:24'
+draft: false
 images:
-    - "/images/covers/abaroth-emissary_of_the_void.jpg"
+- /images/covers/abaroth-emissary_of_the_void.jpg
-thumbnailImage: "/images/covers/abaroth-emissary_of_the_void-thumb.jpg"
-actualPrice: $7.00
 inStock: true
+thumbnailImage: /images/covers/abaroth-emissary_of_the_void-thumb.jpg
+title: Abaroth - Emissary Of The Void
 ---

 ## Tape